 - Strict Liability vs. Negligence: In strict liability cases, there is no need to determine negligence because the condition is abnormally or inherently dangerous.
 This can include a dog with a history of attacks.
 However, in cases of negligence, the victim must show that: 1.
 The property owner had a duty of care to the injured; 2.
 The owner knew about or should have known about the dangerous condition; 3.
 The owner failed to remedy the situation; 4.
 That breach of duty caused the injury.

 - Comparative Negligence: In some cases, both the victim and the property owner have some fault in the injury sustained, such as the victim not being mindful of their surroundings.
-In these cases, the court will determine to what extent the victim is at fault and so long as the victim is not more at fault than the property owner, they will receive compensation, at a reduced rate determined by that percentage.
+In these cases, the court will determine to what extent the victim is at fault.
+So long as the victim is not more at fault than the property owner, they will receive compensation.
+It will be at a reduced rate determined by that percentage.

 - Statute of Limitations: Like any other claim, there is a time restriction to make your voice be heard.
 In Pennsylvania, you have two years from the date of the incident to file the claim.

 Premises liability cases can be complicated, especially if lines are blurred and you aren’t sure who is completely responsible.
-Scranton personal injury attorney Craig Kalinoski is here to help you navigate the murky waters of the legal system and get you the compensation you deserve.
+Attorney Craig Kalinoski is here to help you navigate the murky waters of the legal system and get you the compensation you deserve.

-Scranton Premises Liability Lawyer: Kalinoski Law Offices P.C.
+Scranton Personal Injury Lawyer: Kalinoski Law Offices P.C.

-If you have been injured on someone else’s property, you need to seek legal advice to see if you qualify for a premises liability claim.
+Not every home is as safe as the homeowner thinks.
+If you have been injured on someone else’s property, you need to seek legal advice.
+We’ll help you understand if you qualify for a premises liability claim.
 To see if you have a case, contact Attorney Craig Kalinoski today at (570) 207-4000 to schedule a free initial consultation.